edsheltonorg/ed-home/README.md

 # Project Overview

-This is my personal directory structure & system I've used for a long time.
+This is my personal directory structure.

 Advantages to system:
 - Root is completely seperate from preferred OS, increasing portability.